Ruth Ann’s “Gifts from Heaven and Earth”

 Life through the Arts: Surviving the Impossible Dream

 Lately, I’ve been thinking about how art helped me survive family turmoil during my early years.
 We had a lovely house, clean clothes and good food at the table, but at the heart of our home something was terribly wrong.
-By the age of 10 I began to sense how important communication and expression […]
+By the age […]

 Anne’s Vision Board: Words to Live By

 My first few email discussions with Anne B. led to a flurry of misunderstandings on my part.
-When she described herself as a retired, single woman needing to build a positive outlook in her life, I envisioned a little old lady stuck at home alone (even though I should know by now that 60 […]
+When she described herself as a retired, […]

 A Snapshot of Your Life Workshop: Student Journal Pages